weleoka/Lab2/host/Create_Test_Environment.md

 ```

 You will see that the server is stopped.
-So go ahead and state the MySql server.
+So go ahead and start the MySql server.

 If stuck, here is the hint: